shspage/illustrator-scripts/readme.md

 **Notice:**

-Illustrator's native dashes adjustment feature is ignored because it is totally out of control from JavaScript.
+To make the corners and the ends neat, this script adjusts interval of dashes with its own algorithm.
+Because Illustrator's native dashes adjustment feature is out of control from JavaScript.
+So the result can differ from the original. (like the following image)

 ![desc_breakDashes](https://github.com/shspage/illustrator-scripts/raw/master/image/desc_breakdashes1.png)